 The browsers of most computers, smartphones and other web-enabled devices are usually set up to accept cookies.
 If your browser preferences allow it, you can configure your browser to accept all cookies, reject all cookies, or notify you when cookies are set.
 Each browser is different, so check the "Help" menu of your browser to learn about how to change your cookie preferences.
 However, please remember that cookies are often used to enable and improve certain functions on our website.
 If you choose to switch certain cookies off, it may affect how our websites work and certain functionality may not work.
 More information about cookies can be found on allaboutcookies.org.

 - Understanding how you use the Sites and Service: we use a range of services to understand how you use our Sites and Service including Google Analytics.
+We also use Google Signals, a feature of Google Analytics, to enable cross-device remarketing and advertising reporting.
+This feature allows Google to collect data about users across multiple devices, using techniques such as device graphs and anonymous identifiers.
 This helps us continually improve our Services and deliver more relevant and useful content to you.
+Google Signals respects the privacy settings of users and does not collect any personally identifiable information.
+It also provides users with the option to opt-out of cross-device tracking by turning off ad personalization in their Google Account settings.

 - Behavioural and retargeting: Criterion collects data about your activities that does not personally or directly identify you when you visit our Sites.
 This information may include the content you view, the date and time that you view this content, the Services your use or purchase, or your location information associated with your IP address